How to warm up before running

 How long should you warm up before running?

-There isn’t a set amount of time that runners must warm up for.
-One study that compared runners who did a 10 minute warm up with those who did a 20 minute warm up, found no significant difference in terms of performance.
-Everyone is different, and so ultimately the amount and kind of warming up you do depends on you and how you feel.
-If you don’t have loads of time to spare, then even a short 5 minute warm up may be enough.
-But if you have the time, there’s certainly no harm in warming up for a little longer.
+There’s no set amount of time you must warm up for.
+One study comparing 10- and 20-minute warm ups found no significant difference in performance.
+Everyone is different, so the duration and type of warm up depend on how you feel.
+If you’re short on time, even five minutes can be enough but if you have the time, there’s certainly no harm in warming up for a little longer.

 Types of warm up exercises for running: dynamic vs static